Battery comparison test. Comparative test of imported and domestic batteries

 Declared current 600 A (SSA)

-Measured/declared weight with electrolyte 16.03/16.6 kg
+Measured/declared mass with electrolyte 16.03/16.6 kg

 Dimensions 232×175×225 mm

-gas outlet central
+Gas outlet central

-Eye of charge in the second bank
+Charge eye in the second bank

 “Korean” showed the sixth result in terms of reserve capacity and declared current at -18ºС.
 General level average.

-Estimated price 4350 rub.
+Approximate price 4350 rub.

 Declared capacity 60 Ah